rumblesan/improviz/docs/reference.md

 ### strokeSize

 ```
-strokeSize(0.3)
+strokeSize(25)
 sphere(3)
 ```

 Sets the line thickness of the stroke when drawing a shape.
-The default is 0.02.
-Currently a value of 0.5 will cause the stroke to cover the entire face of a shape.
+The range is from no stroke at 0 to the faces fully covered at 100.
+The default is 8.

 ![strokesize_reference](assets/images/reference/strokesize_reference.png)